- Revised- 8/07

 The Athletic Council

-The Committee on Interscholastic Athletics, known as the Athletic Council is composed of the Athletic Committee of the Board of Education, all members of the coaching staff and the building principals.
+The Committee on Interscholastic Athletics, known as the Athletic Council is composed of the Athletic Committee of the Board of Education, the superintendent of schools, the junior-senior high school principal, and two members of the district coaching staff designated by the superintendent.

 The responsibilities of the Athletic Council are: